2024 United States presidential election in Virginia: Analysis

 Despite losing the state, Trump made notable gains across much of the Commonwealth, particularly in the Northern and Southside regions of Virginia.
-Despite losing Northern Virginia, Trump made significant gains in Loudoun County, Virginia (21% Asian and 14% Hispanic), Fairfax County, Virginia (20% Asian and 17% Hispanic), and Prince William County, Virginia (10% Asian and 25% Hispanic), which have significant Asian and Hispanic populations.
+In Northern Virginia, Trump made significant gains in Loudoun County, Virginia (21% Asian and 14% Hispanic), Fairfax County, Virginia (20% Asian and 17% Hispanic), and Prince William County, Virginia (10% Asian and 25% Hispanic), which have significant Asian and Hispanic populations.
 Northern Virginia as a whole swung 8% rightward.
+The state also swung rightward in the concurrent 2024 United States Senate election in Virginia, as Democrat Tim Kaine won by a 9% margin, down from his 16% margin in 2018.

 Trump reclaimed Lynchburg City, flipped Prince Edward County, which had not voted Republican in a presidential election since 2000, and also flipped Surry County, which last supported a Republican presidential candidate in 1972.
 Harris, by contrast, did not flip any counties or independent cities in Virginia.

 Harris did improve slightly in some Greater Richmond counties, including Chesterfield County.

-Despite losing York County (home to Yorktown, Virginia), Harris won 46% of the vote in the country, the highest percentage in the county since 1964.
-Democrat Abigail Spanberger won the county in the 2025 Virginia gubernatorial election.
-Spanberger also won 99% of Harris's voters in Virginia, while winning statewide by 15%.
+Virginia was one of the few states in the country to have many counties shift leftward.
+Despite losing York County (home to Yorktown, Virginia), Harris won 46% of the vote in the county, the highest percentage since 1964.

+This was the first time since 2000 that Virginia voted for the popular vote loser, and the first time since 1996 that Virginia backed the loser of both the electoral vote and the overall popular vote.
+Virginia voted over 7 percentage points to the left of the nation (5.78%+1.48%=7.26%), voting for a Democratic nominee who lost the popular vote for the first time since 1924.